This blog post has been updated on December 16, 2025 for accuracy.

 - any possible funding

-The more specialized you are, the easier it’ll be to market yourself.
-You’ll face less competition, and clients will be able to find you more easily.
-You’ll also be able to charge more for your services.
+The more specialized you are, the easier it’ll be to market yourself and build authority.
+You’ll also face less competition, and clients will be able to find you more easily.

 With a horizonal niche, you focus on one type of copywriting (like sales pages, emails, ad copy etc) for all (or a range of) industries.